 Sustainability is one of the top priorities at the company with a full range of products for reclaimed/recycled water.
-“Doing our part for a greener future is just part of our DNA,” says Erica Bauman, Chief Operating Officer.
+“Doing our part for a greener future is just part of our DNA,” says Adrian Toribio, Director of Operations and Quality.
 “We’re environmentally conscious about the materials we select and ensuring our manufacturing processes are highly energy efficient as well.”

 K-Rain persists in leading the industry globally with new developments in rotor and nozzle engineering.
 “Our RPS 75i with Intelligent Flow Technology® is the only rotor of its type to significantly reduce water waste by regulating flow and distance proportionately and simultaneously,” notes Chip.
 “Also, the RPS Select is another unique rotor with 4 built-in nozzles—select the pattern and select the equivalent nozzle for matched precipitation.
 And in the past few years, we’ve introduced new items such as blue tooth controllers for use with smart phones and WiFi enabled controllers.”